georgialexandrov/coyote-tails/chapter-2.md

 chapter 2:

-Wile goes to catch the Road Runner
+Wile goes to catch the Road Runner unprepared.